pateldip84/ansible-workspace/README.md

 # Ansible Workspace
-This is Red Hat APP workspace
+This is Dipan Patel's Ansible Pplaybooks workspace